 “Although the changes to the overtime rule are all about salary, the upcoming adjustments provide an excellent opportunity for employers to look at the job duties for their lowest exempt pay bands and make sure they qualify,” said Tammy McCutchen attorney with Littler in Washington, D.C.
 “It’s a great time to correct errors on the job-duties side.”

 Develop a Training and Communication Strategy

-Employers should evaluate their systems for time-keeping, tracking overtime and paying bonuses, Hernández said.
-They should also develop plans and procedures to manage or limit overtime hours worked by newly nonexempt workers, he suggested.
+Also, employees who will be required to track their hours for the first time and their managers—will need training on time-keeping procedures.
+Employers should evaluate their systems for time-keeping, tracking over time, and paying bonuses, Hernández said.
+He suggested that they also develop plans and procedures to manage or limit overtime hours worked by newly non-exempt workers.